If you’ve ever driven across the Michigan-Ohio border - you know the obvious change in pavement quality.

 In fact, a recent examination of U.S. Census data shows that Michigan invests less in transportation per capita than every other state in America.
 Michigan spends about $154 per person on roads, compared to $214 per capita in Ohio, a difference of $60 per person.
 That may not sound like a big difference, but it adds up to more than $1 billion more invested in Ohio’s roads each and every year for the past nine years.

-That’s almost as much as the $1.3 billion additional annual investment in Michigan roads that Gov. Snyder has called for.
+That’s almost as much as the $1.3 billion additional annual investment in Michigan roads that Gov. Snyder called for in 2018.
 A look at some of Michigan’s Great Lakes neighbors yields some even more telling differences.
 Minnesota invests $275 per capita in roads - $121 more, and Indiana spends $289 per capita - $135 more.

 Wisconsin spends almost twice as much per capita as Michigan does, at $302 per person, and Illinois invests $412 per capita - $258 more per person.
 Pennsylvania invests $530 per capita, more than three times what Michigan spends.